Dracula Untold: Plot

 That night, the Ottoman army marches on the monastery.
 Vlad commands an enormous swarm of bats to repel them, but the soldiers are actually a decoy force, allowing a handful of Turks to infiltrate the monastery, kill many inhabitants, and kidnap Ingeras.
 Trying to defend her son, Mirena falls off the monastery wall.
 Despite his superhuman speed, Vlad fails to reach her in time.
 A dying Mirena pleads with Vlad to drink her blood and stay a vampire in exchange for the strength to save their son.
 Vlad reluctantly complies, triggering his final transformation into a full-blooded vampire.
 Simultaneously, the magical seal trapping the Master Vampire inside his cave is broken, setting it free.
 Vlad returns to the monastery and turns the survivors into vampires before he conjures black storm clouds to block out the sun.

 At the Ottoman army's camp, Mehmed prepares for the invasion of Christian Europe.
-While his vampires soldiers arrive and slaughter Ottoman soldiers, Vlad goes after Mehmed, who is holding Ingeras captive.
+While his vampire soldiers arrive and slaughter Ottoman soldiers, Vlad goes after Mehmed, who is holding Ingeras captive.
 Aware of vampires' weakness, Mehmed lines the floor of his tent with silver coins and fights Vlad with a silver sword.
 He overpowers Vlad and prepares to impale him with a wooden stake.
 Vlad, however, evades Mehmed, kills him with the stake and drinks his blood.

 When Vlad leaves with Ingeras, he realizes that his subjects have lost their humanity and want to kill Ingeras and drink his blood.
 The monk arrives, fending off the vampires with his cross to save Ingeras.
 Vlad tearfully says goodbye to his son before dispelling the storm clouds so that all the vampires, including himself, will burn away and die in the light.
 The man who had previously observed Vlad's nature and offered to serve him, however, drags his body out of the sunlight and drips his own blood onto Vlad's lips, restoring the vampire to life.
-Ingeras is crowned the new Prince of Wallachia.
+Ingeras is crowned the new Prince of Wallachia as Europe is free from Ottoman invasion.